 The most common way a church receives its seven-digit ID number is for a cooperating state Baptist convention and/or the association to work with the church and LifeWay Christian Resources to facilitate the assignment of an SBC ID number.

 Churches that choose to bypass both the local association and the state convention must first go through a credentialing process with the SBC Executive Committee (for help with this, see #5 at Becoming Southern Baptist/Action Steps).
-Once the credentialing process has been completed and the church has met the SBC constitutional requirements to be identified as a cooperating Southern Baptist church, the church can contact LifeWay directly at 615-251-3876 (toll free 877-828-3876) to request its seven-digit SBC ID number.
-You will need to inform LifeWay that you have been in communication with the Executive Committee Office of Convention Communications and Relations.
-If LifeWay does not already have your church name in its database, it LifeWay will then contact the Executive Committee to ascertain that your church has met the necessary requirements to be considered a cooperating church with the SBC.
+Once the credentialing process has been completed and the church has met the SBC constitutional requirements to be identified as a cooperating Southern Baptist church, LifeWay will assign it an SBC ID number.
+The church can contact LifeWay directly at 615-251-3876 (toll free 877-828-3876) to request its seven-digit SBC ID number.
+If LifeWay does not already have your church name in its database, you will need to inform LifeWay that you have been in communication with the Executive Committee Office of Convention Communications and Relations.
+LifeWay will then contact the Executive Committee to ascertain that your church has met the necessary requirements to be considered a cooperating church with the SBC.